How We Became Posthuman: Reception and criticism

 Within the field of posthuman studies, Hayles's How We Became Posthuman (1999) is considered "the key text which brought posthumanism to broad international attention".
 Jule Owen, science and speculative fiction author, claims that " This book is essential reading for anyone interested in the future of humanity and the evolving nature of human identity."
-Nathaniel Stern, best known for his work across digital, interactive, and installation art, summarizes this book as re-membering (embodying again) how humans and data "lost their materiality" in our minds and that this loss of materiality is "dead wrong, and that there are major stakes in that misperception".
+Nathaniel Stern, best known for his work across digital, interactive, and installation art, summarizes this book as re-membering (embodying again) how humans and data "lost their materiality" in people's minds and that this loss of materiality is "dead wrong, and that there are major stakes in that misperception".
 As Linda Brigham, American literary scholar and Associate Professor Emeritus at Kansas State University notes "How We Became Posthuman tells a twentieth-century tale of "how information lost its body".
 Bookey calls the work "an essential exploration of our current and future relationship with technology."
 Jessper Olsson, in Classics of Media Theory, explains that this work gives a "productive conception of the posthuman."

 Reactions to Hayles's writing style, general organization, and scope of the book have been mixed.
 The book is generally praised for displaying depth and scope in its combining of scientific ideas and literary criticism.
 Linda Brigham also claims that Hayles manages to lead the text "across diverse, historically contentious terrain by means of a carefully crafted and deliberate organizational structure".
 However, some scholars find her prose difficult to read or over-complicated.
 Andrew Pickering describes the book as "hard going" and lacking of "straightforward presentation".
 Dennis Weiss of York College of Pennsylvania accuses Hayles of "unnecessarily complicat[ing] her framework for thinking about the body", for example by using terms such as "body" and "embodiment" ambiguously.
 Weiss, nevertheless, acknowledges as convincing her use of science fiction in order to reveal how "the narrowly focused, abstract constellation of ideas" of cybernetics circulate through a broader cultural context.
 Craig Keating of Langara College on the contrary argues that the obscurity of some texts questions their ability to function as a conduit for scientific ideas.